 Randria’s grandmother, Razanabelo, lost her left eye years ago in an accident.
 When she developed a cataract in her right eye, she became completely blind.

 Earlier this year, a community health worker from HJRA, the capital’s largest eye hospital and one of HelpMeSee’s most recent partners, visited their community.
-They tested the vision of several of their neighbors, and when they tested the eyesight of Randria’s grandmother, they recognized a common condition-cataract.
-Fortunately, they explained to the family, she could be treated if she could visit the local hospital.
+They tested the vision of several of their neighbors, and when they tested the eyesight of Randria’s grandmother, they recognized a common condition, cataract.
+Fortunately, they explained to the family that she could be treated if she visited the local hospital.